 This paper extends our preliminary work~\cite{qian2018gecco}.
 When comparing sampling with populations, we only considered parent populations in~\cite{qian2018gecco}.
-To get a complete understanding, we add the analysis of using offspring populations.
-We construct a new noisy example to show that using offspring populations can be better than using sampling (i.e., Theorems~\ref{theo-sample-offspring} and~\ref{theo-population-offpsring} in Section~\ref{sec-offspring}).
-For the noisy example in Section~\ref{sec-adaptive}, where we previously proved that using neither sampling nor parent populations is effective while adaptive sampling can work, we now prove that using offspring populations is also ineffective (i.e., Theorem~\ref{theo-offspring-adaptive} in Section~\ref{sec-adaptive}).
+To get a complete understanding, we add the analysis of using offspring populations (i.e., Section~\ref{sec-offspring}), showing that using offspring populations can be better than using sampling (i.e., Theorem~\ref{theo-population-offpsring} in Section~\ref{sec-offspring}).
+For the artificial noisy example in Section~\ref{sec-adaptive}, where we previously proved that using neither sampling nor parent populations is effective while adaptive sampling can work, we now prove that using offspring populations is also ineffective (i.e., Theorem~\ref{theo-offspring-adaptive} in Section~\ref{sec-adaptive}).
 To show that using parent populations is better than using sampling, we only gave an effective parent population size in~\cite{qian2018gecco}.
 We now add the analysis of the tightness of the effective parent population size (i.e., Theorem~\ref{theo-parent-population-2} in Section~\ref{sec-parent}) as well as the effective offspring population size (i.e., Theorem~\ref{theo-offspring-population-2} in Section~\ref{sec-offspring}).

+In~\cite{qian2018gecco}, we also analyzed the (1+1)-EA solving the LeadingOnes problem under one-bit noise with $p=1$, which always flips a random bit of a binary solution before evaluation.
+We showed that as the sample size~$m$ increases, the expected running time to find the optimal solution, i.e., the string with all 1s, can reduce from exponential to polynomial, but then return to exponential.
+Note that we delete this part here due to the ill-defined noisy setting.
+Under one-bit noise with $p=1$, the expected fitness of the string with all 1s is no longer the largest.

 The rest of this paper is organized as follows.
 Section~\ref{sec-prelimaries} introduces some preliminaries.
-Section~\ref{sec-sample-size} analyzes the effect of sample size.
-The effectiveness of using parent and offspring populations when sampling fails is proved in Sections~\ref{sec-parent} and~\ref{sec-offspring}, respectively.
+The effectiveness of using populations when sampling fails is proved in Section~\ref{sec-population}.
 Section~\ref{sec-adaptive} then shows that when using neither sampling nor populations is effective, adaptive sampling can work.
 Finally, Section~\ref{sec-conclusion} concludes the paper.